phonetworks/pho-server-rest/README.md

 > or just download the pho-server-rest zip tarball from https://github.com/phonetworks/pho-server-rest/archive/master.zip
 > and extract.

-Once the REST Server is installed, you need a Pho Kernel to run it.
-You can install the standard Pho Kernel simply by typing:
+Once the REST Server is installed, you need a Phở Kernel to run it.
+You can install the standard Phở Kernel simply by typing:

 ```sh
 git submodule init